department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 ### Guidance

-- Can be used to display up to 20 steps
+- Can be used to display up to 20 steps.
 - List headings should start with a verb.
 - Make headings clear and concise.
 You can always write more content in paragraphs and other HTML elements below the heading.
+- Do not stack.

 ### When to use

-- When users need to see a list of sequential steps
+- When users need to see a list of sequential steps.
-- In a multi-step process where the user may need to track progress over an extended period
+- In a multi-step process where the user may need to track progress over an extended period.

 ### When to consider something else

-- The list is a checklist
+- The list is a checklist.
-- The information is not sequential
+- The information is not sequential.